May 04, 2026 - minute readminutes read

 Blood pressure is considered normal when the systolic pressure is less than 120 mmHg and the diastolic pressure is less than 80 mmHg.
 Between 120 and 130 mmHg is considered elevated blood pressure.
 Hypertension is diagnosed when the systolic pressure is consistently at or above 130 mmHg and/or the diastolic pressure is consistently at or above 80 mmHg.

-Why is high blood pressure dangerous?
+Why high blood pressure increases health risk

 High blood pressure puts increased strain on the blood vessels and organs throughout the body.
 Over time, this can cause damage to the blood vessels, which can increase the risk of several serious health problems, including cardiovascular disease, kidney disease, eye damage, and even cognitive decline.